| N9EWO Review :

 samples were tested for this report

 The quality of construction is in the usual JRC tradition, "excellent" inside and out.
 The "internal" power transformer is of good quality too, I think the same one that was used in the NRD-525 / 535.
 It is very quiet and normal amount of heat.
-No excessive buzzing sounds (unlike the power transformer in the NRD-301A, which buzzes like a hive of mad bee's, also runs very HOT).
+No excessive buzzing sounds (unlike the power transformer in the NRD-301A test sample, which buzzed like a hive of mad bee's, also ran very HOT).

 Also JRC did a excellent job with the rest of the power supply as well.
 They are feeding the input voltage to the 545's regulator's at a perfect level (as was the case in the NRD-525-535 sets), so they run at a very good "warmish" temperature.
 I have heard of Drake not doing so well in this area with the R-8 series.....you will NOT have to resort of having to use a external DC power supply to run this receiver (as some Drake R-8x owners have done) because of excessive heat and or excessive "buzzy"noises.
 UPDATE : JRC changed the power transformer in later production, see green block below.